Greenlandicsmiley/dhcpDialog/README.md

 Due to using rm when deleting scopes, I recommend that you use a different user that only has access to the tool's folder(s).

-Currently working on: Editing, deleting, using relative path correctly
+Currently working on: Making the script more readable and better